Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/filtering-apis-to-be-discovered-1.md

 linkTitle: Feature - Discover APIs
 draft: false
 weight: 40
-description: >-
+---
-  You can set up tag-based condition expressions using the AWS_FILTER environment variable to discover APIs that could be added to Amplify Central.
+This topic explains how to set up tag-based condition expressions using the AWS_FILTER environment variable to discover APIs that could be added to Amplify Central.

 Conditional expressions statements use logical operators to compare values.
 This section provides sample syntax for defining expressions.
----

 {{< alert title="Note" color="primary" >}}For tag based filtering, the conditional expression should have "tag" as the prefix / selector in the symbol name:  `tag.<tagName> == <tagValue>`.
 The expression can be a simple condition or a compound condition in which multiple conditions are evaluated using logical operators.
 See Logical operators and Comparative operators, below.{{< /alert >}}